 License

-Ebrohimie Road: A Museum of Memory is a documentary film suitable for educational screenings for both young and adult students/professionals of all cultures.
-The film touches on numerous universal themes, as well as issues and themes specific to the African continent, which makes it ideal audio-visual material for discussions as part of African Studies/Film Studies courses.
-As it deals with the life of Africa’s first Nobel Prizewinner in Literature, it’s also an important cultural, literary, and historical material.
+Because it touches on numerous universal themes, as well as issues and themes specific to the African continent, it is an ideal audio-visual material for discussions as part of African Studies/Film Studies courses.
+Because it deals with the life of Africa’s first Nobel Prizewinner in Literature, it’s also an important cultural, literary, and historical material.

 Main themes include: